shakeel-faiz/FF/10Oct-09/02-chr-cryengine.md

 5.  **AI System**: The engine features an AI system that allows for the creation of intelligent NPCs (non-player characters) and enemy AI.
 Developers can script AI behavior and interactions to create challenging and immersive gameplay experiences.

 6.  **Scripting**: CryENGINE uses a scripting language called "Schematyc" that allows developers to create gameplay logic and interactions.
 Additionally, it supports C++ for more advanced programming needs.

+## File Formats Used by CryENGINE

+Here are some of the common file types associated with CryENGINE:

+1.  **cryproj**: CryENGINE project files.
+These files store project-specific settings and configurations for a particular game project.

+2.  **.level**: Level files contain the 3D game world data, including terrain, objects, lighting, and other level-specific settings.
+Levels are a fundamental component of game design in CryENGINE.

+3.  **.cgf**: Character Geometry Format.
+These files contain 3D model data for characters, objects, and other game assets.
+CGF files can include geometry, textures, and animation data.

+4.  **.chrparams**: Character parameters files.
+These files store settings and configurations for character models and their animations.

+5.  **.dds**: DirectX Texture Format.
+CryENGINE commonly uses DDS files to store textures, including diffuse maps, normal maps, and other texture types.

+6.  **.cryshader**: CryENGINE Shader files.
+These files define how materials and objects are rendered in the game world, specifying shaders, material properties, and more.

+7.  **.crytif**: Texture Information File.
+These files store additional information about textures, such as compression settings, mipmaps, and other texture-related details.

+8.  **.cdf**: Character Definition File.
+CDF files are used to define character assets and their properties, including attachments, animation states, and character-related settings.

+9.  **.dds**: CryENGINE also uses DDS (DirectDraw Surface) files for various texture maps, such as normal maps, specular maps, and diffuse maps.

+10.  **.anim**: Animation files.
+These files store animation data for characters and objects, including keyframes, bone positions, and animation sequences.

+11.  **.xml**: XML files may be used for various configurations and data definitions within CryENGINE, such as game logic, AI behavior, and more.

+12.  **.pak**: PAK files are archive files used to package game assets and resources, making it more efficient for game distribution and loading.